microsoft/pxt-adafruit/docs/lessons.md

 ## O365 Integration
 * [Science Experiments: Graphing & Charting](/lessons/charting), create an app for simulating and measuring sensor data of acceleration, temperature, light level, and rotation
-* [Math Experiments: Coin Toss App](/lessons/probability), create an charting app to demonstrate probability using any coin

 ## Beginner